Learngene: Inheriting Condensed Knowledge from the Ancestry Model to Descendant Models: Algorithm and implementation details

 \subsection{The total Amount of Computing}

 As aforementioned in the full paper, Auto-Learngene saves computing sources in comparison with Heur-Learngene.
-We re-implement Heur-Learngene for about 13 hours and 37 minutes on CIFAR100 using a V100.
-In the same setting, Auto-Learngene runs about 8 hours and 45 minutes, which saves 1/3 amount of computing.
+We re-implemented Heur-Learngene on CIFAR100 using a V100 and it took about 13 hours and 37 minutes.
+In the same setting, Auto-Learngene runs about 8 hours and 45 minutes, which saves 1/3 of the computational resources.